San Juan vacation rentals

 The city is guarded by defensive walls and forts built by the Spanish: These imposing structures, which feature towering walls and sentry lookouts, are now filled with visitors trying to deepen their understanding of the island’s complicated past.
 At night the city’s welcoming plazas come alive with musicians and street vendors.
 This is a place very much in touch with the tropical vibe — the pina colada was invented here in the 1950s — and that beguiling atmosphere infuses this urbane city with a unique character all its own.

-When is the best time to stay in a vacation rental in San Juan?
+The best time to stay in a vacation rental in San Juan

 San Juan, along with the rest of Puerto Rico, enjoys warm, tropical weather year round.
 The dry season, roughly December through April, brings more visitors to the area’s vacation rentals, while crowds dip during the hotter and wetter summers.
 Hurricane season runs from June to November.
 One of the island’s largest events, Fiestas de la Calle San Sebastián, a musical street party, takes over San Juan during the third weekend of January.
 On June 23 the city celebrates Noche de San Juan, when crowds gather on the beach at midnight and jump into the water — backwards — seven times for good luck.